 Personal Belongings & Trash - Please keep community areas free of trash and personal belongings.
 Dispose of trash behind shed in receptacle.

-The council wants to hear from you and is always available for your questions, concerns, ideas, visions for the garden, and suggestions at firstname.lastname@example.org.
+The council is always available for your questions, concerns, ideas, visions for the garden, and suggestions at email@example.com.
 Councilmembers Kevin, Lori, Volkan,, and Dan all receive and read the incoming mails at this address.
 We do our best to respond quickly.